hh1713/PUI2016_hh1713/HW5_hh1713/README.md

+# Assignment 1
+Had a somewhat hard time understanding the working of the tests.
+Had discussions with Avikal Somvanshi and Geoff Perrin about it and they helped with my understanding.
+Did not have time to look into geopraphical location of rental stations for the extra credit assignment even though it did look interesting.

+# Assignment 2
+Worked with Nicola Macchitella on this assignment.
+We did not understand at first what we were asked to plot but when we did things went pretty smooth.
+The most complicated part of it for me was adding a fitted line through regular OLS regression.

 # Assignment 3
+Worked with Nicola Macchitella on this assignment.

 ### Do diets help lose more fat than exercise?
 #### H0: Diet doesn't help lose more fat than exercise